praekeltfoundation/certbot/README.md

 ### App configuration
 `marathon-acme` uses a single `marathon-lb`-like label to assign domains to app ports: `MARATHON_ACME_{n}_DOMAIN`, where `{n}` is the port index.
 The value of the label is a set of comma-separated domain names.

-**Note:** `marathon-acme` can only currently issue certificates with a single domain.
+**Note:** Currently, `marathon-acme` can only issue certificates with a single domain.
 This means multiple certificates will be issued for apps with multiple configured domains.

 The app or its port must must be in the same `HAPROXY_GROUP` as `marathon-acme` was configured with at start-up.